DanishjeetSingh/label_dash/README.md

 4.  **Annotate & Export**

-    * Upload your CSV
+    * Upload your CSV.
-    * Select columns and define labels
+    * Select columns to display and define your labels.
-    * Label each record
+    * Label each record by selecting an option from the radio buttons.
-    * Download the labeled CSV
+    * Download the labeled CSV when finished.

 ## License